 When selecting a provider for injectable treatments, give your decision the same level of care and scrutiny that you would for a surgical procedure.
 While many doctors begin advertising Botox treatments after attending a weekend course in injectables, ABCS board certified cosmetic surgeons receive specific training performing neurotoxin injections during their year-long cosmetic surgery fellowship.
 Choosing a board certified cosmetic surgeon means choosing a Botox provider with an extensive knowledge of facial anatomy, a well-developed aesthetic eye, and a surgeon’s skill and precision.

 Whomever you choose, make sure your provider has a proven background in cosmetic medicine as well as training and substantial experience administering botulinum toxin injections.
-Ask to see before & after photos of that provider’s patients.
+Ask to see before and after photos of that provider’s patients.
 If an R.N. or physician’s assistant will be performing your injections, that person should be working closely under the supervision of a board certified cosmetic surgeon or other qualified physician.

 Botulinum toxin injections are non-surgical and typically completed during an office visit.
 Your initial treatment will begin with a consultation, during which you will meet with your cosmetic surgeon to discuss your concerns and goals.